close icon

 • Types of students

 Although many sectors are subject to the changing preferences of governments, education is particularly sensitive to regulatory changes.
-Given the economic tailwinds supporting long term growth in the sector, interest has come from local and international buyers, including strategic and financial buyers.
+Given the economic and population tailwinds supporting the long term growth in the sector, interest has continued to come from local and international buyers, including strategic and financial buyers.

 IT and digital